 - Scrivener—this is a popular writing program that allows you to keep all of your notes and information in one file.
 It also lets you break your story into scenes/chapters/or whatever works for you.
-This is a great program for everyone but will be especially useful for those writers who like to plot out their stories.
+This is a great program for everyone, but it will be especially useful for those writers who like to plot out their stories.

 - Storyist—this is a Mac only writing program.
 It’s similar to Scrivener in a lot of ways.
+It’s also what I use to write.

 - Bear—is a note app that allows you to use #hastags to make your notes easily searchable.
-It’s like an electronic three ring binder.
+It’s like an electronic three-ring binder.

 - Evernote—is a note app that allows you to organize notes and information into easily searchable files.
 You can add tags to make it easy to find specific items.
 It’s available in both free and paid options.

-- ExpoBoard—this is like a giant cork board that allows you to have different boards.
+- ExpoBoard—this is like a giant corkboard that allows you to have different boards.
 I like to use this for my inspiration board when I’m working on a book.
 It sometimes helps me to have images of the places I plan to go in the story.
 It also helps me stay consistent with my physical description of a business or a town.

 - Sigil—this is an open source Epub creation program.
 It allows complete control over the coding of the Epub file, therefore creating a cleaner Epub.
-This is the program I use to create all of my digital books.
+This is the program I use to create all of my self-published digital books.

 - Pixelmator—this is a Mac only photo manipulation program with layers.
 It’s similar to Photoshop in a lot of ways and is a great tool to begin learning the basics of using layers and masking without the high cost of Adobe Photoshop.